CommunityGD32Cores/gd32-pio-projects/gd32-spl-freertos-as-cmsisos2/README.md

-# SPL + FreeRTOS example
+# SPL + FreeRTOS (as CMSIS-OS2) example

 ## Description

-Showcases the usage of FreeRTOS in SPL.
+Showcases the usage of FreeRTOS in SPL, with the activated CMSIS-OS2 abstraction layer turned on.
+This simplifies some of the API usages and follows a CMSIS standard for RTOS functions (`cmsis_os2.h`).

+This example builds on the FreeRTOS library found in the [spl-freertos](../gd32-spl-freertos) example.

 The FreeRTOS library is implemented in a generic way so that it works for all GD32 ARM chips.
 It is based on the current FreeRTOS V10.4.4 version.